-One benefit of using the database is the ease of extracting summary information.
+One benefit of using the database is the ease of getting summary information from the database.
 We have had project meetings where questions were raised and immediately addressed by a quickly written query (e.g. "How many times did the Reading Tutor provide each type of help?").
 Although is it slower to get detailed information about each student, rather than a summary, from the database, it is comparable to or better than the prior technique of using perl scripts.
+Using queries, a complex analysis of how long students delayed before beginning to pronounce a word took 3 weeks to go from an idea to writing up results.
+This is comparable to the amount of time it took to write the perl scripts.
+However, the perl scripts were developed by someone who had been working on Project LISTEN for significantly longer (2 years) than the person who was developing the queries (6 months).
+Also, the work using queries analyzed how these delays related to students' performance on paper tests [2], so the investigation was somewhat more complex than the original analysis [3].

 The comparison of SQL vs. perl is not quite a fair one, as the difference in ease of use has less to do with the languages than with the data each of them processes.
 SQL queries manipulate a structured database that we took time to set up, while the perl scripts had to work with low-level log files.
 To create the database, we had to debug a set of perl scripts.
 This task was time intensive, but only had to be done once.
 Its constant cost is amortized over all of the analyses performed.
 So for investigating a small set of research questions a database might not be worth the cost of setting up, but for more open-ended investigations it is.